Finding Accurate Coronavirus Information

 Johns Hopkins University has a popular statistic tracker, but it relies on reported numbers, which are slightly unreliable.
-As of June 26th there are 9.3 million known infections and 478,000+ deaths.
+As of June 26th, the world has 9.3 million infections and 478,000+ deaths.

-In the United States, there isn’t a federal standard for determining infection rates.
+The United States doesn’t use a federal standard for determining infection rates.
 The BBC reported: “New York City’s death count has spiked to more than 10,000 after it reported 3,778 people who likely had COVID-19, but died without being tested….
 Municipalities in Connecticut, Ohio and Delaware have begun to [record] cases where the infection is assumed but not confirmed with a test… while officials in California and Seattle only count virus deaths if proven with a positive test.”

-China’s death toll is often criticized, since even revised numbers may be inaccurate.
-China still doesn’t have an accurate count for the 1989 Tiananmen Square Massacre, where as many as 10,000 people may have died.
-China’s official death toll is listed as 241 and they regularly scrub references to Tiananmen Square from Chinese-controlled internet.
-And as of June 2020, they’re now dealing with a new coronavirus outbreak.
+China’s death toll is oft-criticized, since even revised numbers may be inaccurate.
+China still doesn’t publish an accurate count for the 1989 Tiananmen Square Massacre, where 10,000 people may have died.
+Their official death toll is 241 and they scrub references to Tiananmen Square from Chinese-controlled internet.
+And as of June 2020, they’re now dealing with a fresh coronavirus outbreak.

 “A genetic analysis of COVID-19 patients suggests that blood type might influence whether someone develops severe disease.
 Scientists who compared the genes of thousands of patients in Europe found that those who had Type A blood were more likely to have severe disease while those with Type O were less likely.
 Wednesday’s report in the New England Journal of Medicine doesn’t prove a blood type connection, but it does confirm a previous report from China of such a link.”
 (CBS)

-So do we know how many people have/had COVID-19?
-No, not really.
+So how many people have/had COVID-19?
+We’re unsure.